Affiliate links on Android Authority may earn us a commission. Learn more.

 Physical controls make all the difference

-It’s a hill I’ll die on, but the page turn buttons on a Kindle are a make-or-break feature when it comes to complete immersion.
-Yes, touch screens are great but the added friction of having to lift your finger and tap the display to move on to the next page is a small but significant hindrance to the flow of reading.
+It’s a hill I’ll die on, but the page turn buttons on a Kindle are a make-or-break feature when it comes to immersion.
+Yes, touch screens are great.
+The problem is that the added friction of having to lift your finger and tap the display to move on to the next page is a small but significant hindrance to the flow of reading.

-Over the last few weeks, I’ve tried to get accustomed to the new Kindle Paperwhite.
-My colleague Rita reviewed the e-book reader a short while back and swears that it is, by all measures, a fantastic step forward for the Kindle brand.
+I tried to get accustomed to the 2021 Kindle Paperwhite for a few weeks.
+My colleague Rita reviewed the e-book reader a short while back.
+She swears that it is, by all measures, a fantastic step forward for the Kindle brand.
 In fact, it gives you almost all the features of Amazon’s more premium offerings and one-ups them with USB-C charging and even wireless charging (for the Signature Edition).
 Despite that, on most days, I found myself dismissing the Paperwhite and reaching for my trusty Kindle Oasis instead.

 While the Paperwhite’s smaller physical dimensions and touchscreen display allow for better portability, it doesn’t necessarily translate to a better reading experience.
 The very act of having to lift a finger or thumb is a small but noticeable distraction while engrossed.
 The Oasis avoids that altogether with its offset button placement.
 I usually nestle my thumb on the edge of the Oasis and tap down when ready to turn a page.
 Simple, convenient, all without breaking immersion.

-The physical buttons also go a long way towards avoiding accidental touches.
-While I did get used to the touchscreen controls in my time with the Paperwhite, it is a constant complaint I hear from users of touch-only Kindles.
-The slimmer bezels on the latest Paperwhite give you even lesser space to park your thumb, making inadvertent touches much more likely.
-I can attest to the fact that there’s nothing more annoying than accidentally flipping the page in the midst of a gripping paragraph and it’s just one more reason for me to stick with my Oasis.
+The physical buttons also go a long way in avoiding accidental touches.
+While I did get used to the touchscreen controls on the Paperwhite, it is a constant complaint I hear from touch-only Kindle users.
+The slimmer bezels on the latest Paperwhite give you even less space to park your thumb, making inadvertent touches much more likely.
+I can attest to the fact that there’s nothing more annoying than accidentally flipping the page in the midst of a gripping paragraph, and it’s just one more reason for me to stick with my Oasis.

 It’s the little things that matter

-It’s not just page turn buttons that have kept me hooked on the Oasis.
+It’s not just page-turn buttons that have kept me hooked on the Oasis.
 The aspect ratio of the Kindle Oasis is unique amongst Amazon’s e-book reader portfolio.
-The premium e-book reader trades the taller display of the Paperwhite for a wider screen and a beveled back that gives it more grip.
+The premium e-book reader trades the taller display of the Paperwhite for a wider screen and a back grip.

 Combined with the asymmetric back, the physical page turn buttons elevate the reading experience by distilling the Kindle down to what it is all about — reading.
-Creature comforts like additional LEDs give the Oasis more control over backlighting, while the glass and metal design is more premium too.
+Comforts like additional LEDs give the Oasis more control over backlighting.
+The glass and metal design is more premium too.
 Flourishes like automatic screen rotation make the device convenient to use, no matter which hand you are holding it in.
-Despite being a two-year-old model, the Kindle Oasis proves that it is the little things that matter.
+Despite being a four-year-old model, the Kindle Oasis proves that it is the little things that matter.

-Objectively speaking, the new Paperwhite outpaces the Kindle Oasis by a margin.
-USB-C, wireless charging, as well as a large display all add up.
-More importantly, a significantly lower price tag compared to the Kindle Oasis makes it fantastic value for new buyers or readers on a budget.
+Objectively speaking, the newer Paperwhite outpaces the Kindle Oasis by a margin.
+USB-C, wireless charging, and a large display all add up.
+More importantly, a significantly lower price tag than the Kindle Oasis makes it a fantastic value for new buyers or readers on a budget.

 However, the joy of reading is rarely burdened by objectivity.
-While I initially thought that the refreshed Paperwhite might sound the death knell of the Kindle Oasis, I’m almost glad to be proven wrong.
-An e-book reader that starts at $279 is by no means affordable, but just like the smartphone industry, the premium additions have to be experienced to be believed.
+I initially thought that the refreshed Paperwhite might sound the death knell of the Kindle Oasis.
+I’m almost glad to be proven wrong.
+An e-book reader that starts at $249.99 is by no means affordable.
+Just like the smartphone industry, though, you have to experience the premium additions to believe them.

-Don’t get me wrong, I still cherish my small but curated library of a few hundred books, but the Kindle Oasis gives me that same joy in a much more modern package.
-For most users, the Kindle Paperwhite might be a better purchase, but until the day Amazon doesn’t upgrade the Oasis or tick off some of the requests on our Amazon Kindle wishlist, I’m convinced that I’ll be sticking to my trusty ol’ reader.
+Don’t get me wrong.
+I still cherish my small but curated library of a few hundred books.
+Regardless, the Kindle Oasis gives me that same joy in a much more modern package.
+For most users, the Kindle Paperwhite is a better purchase.
+Or you can also save a bunch of money getting the standard 2022 Kindle reader.
+And if you want something more modern, the Kindle Scribe even supports writing with a stylus.
+That said, until Amazon upgrades the Oasis, I’ll stick to my trusty ol’ reader.